 Hiking Guide of Wadi Al Far Trail

-Apart from the Hidden Oasis Trail (between Jebel Jais & Wadi of Giants), this one’s another favorite of mine despite a little longer in terms of distance.
-However, it’s not as long as Stairway to Heaven’s Trail nor the Wadi Naqab Loop Trail so fret not!
-A trail do-able on a day hike or multi-day hike, let’s dive right in what’s in for you in this hiking guide of Wadi Al Far Trail!
+Apart from the Hidden Oasis Trail (between Jebel Jais & Wadi of Giants), this one's another favorite of mine despite a little longer in terms of distance.
+However, it's not as long as Stairway to Heaven's Trail nor the Wadi Naqab Loop Trail so fret not!
+A trail doable on a day hike or multi-day hike, let's dive right in what's in for you in this hiking guide of Wadi Al Far Trail!

 Disclaimer: The trail route is written as counter-clockwise (facing the mountain) which starts at 'narrow stair' and ends at Bear Grylls Explorers Camp.
 However, it can be done vice versa, and totally up to you on how you want to do it.

-Wadi Al Far Trail Overview:
+Hiking Trail Overview:

 • Route: Wadi Al Far Loop Trail